Britt Reid, son of Andy Reid and Chiefs assistant, involved in serious car crash ahead of Super Bowl LV

 Britt Reid, the son of Kansas City Chiefs coach Andy Reid and the team’s outside linebackers coach, was involved in a car crash Thursday that reportedly resulted in serious injuries.

-The Chiefs confirmed Friday that Britt Reid was in a crash and said the organization was "in the process of gathering more information" and will have no further comment on the issue.
+The Chiefs confirmed Friday that Britt Reid was in a crash and said the organization was "in the process of gathering more information" and would have no further comment on the issue.

 CLICK HERE FOR MORE SPORTS COVERAGE ON FOXNEWS.COM

-Reid, 35, was under investigation for driving impaired in Kansas City, Mo., after police say he was involved in a multi-car crash near Arrowhead Stadium, FOX4 KC reported.
+Reid, 35, was under investigation for driving impaired in Kansas City, Mo. after police say he was involved in a multi-car crash near Arrowhead Stadium, FOX4 KC reported.
 The station obtained police documents that match the details of the crash.
 The documents say that Reid told police he was driving a pickup truck involved in the crash and told an officer he had between two and three drinks and was on a prescription for Adderall.
 The station reported that no names were identified in the police report.

 Police issued a full sobriety test and received a warrant to draw the man’s blood, according to the station.
 ESPN reported that Reid is not expected to travel to Tampa, Fla., for Super Bowl LV on Saturday.